-- Synthesis of nanosystems for targeted and controlled drug delivery.
+- Synthesis, functionalization, characterization and ex vivo/in vivo tracking of nanosystems for targeted and controlled drug delivery.

-- Creation of a database for different tumours using Raman spectroscopy with the application of advanced computational methods for processing spectra based on neural networks.
+- Creation of a database for different tumors using Raman spectroscopy with the application of advanced computational methods for processing spectra based on neural networks.

 - Physicochemical investigation of new potential radioprotectors, as well as the study of differences in the chemical composition of brain structures after irradiation with and without radioprotectors.

 - Experimental and theoretical physicochemical testing of pro- and anti-oxidant effects of plant polyphenols, with special emphasis on subclasses of flavonoids and phenolic acids.

 - Testing of oscillatory dynamics in a closed reactor and resulting physicochemical detection of short free-radical species.

 - ROS/RNS spin trapping.
 Method for identification of various types of short-lived free radicals produced in different chemical or biological systems (like homogenates and tissues).
 Using this approach one can detect which types of radicals are produced in the investigated samples (OH, O2-, NO, SG, H, CH3, CH2OH …) even if several radical types are produced in the same system.

 - Detection of ROS/RNS production kinetics by reduction of spin probes.
 The method in which stable spin probes are used for estimation of the rate of production (or disappearance) of different short-lived radical species.
 This method is used if we are not certain how many radical types are included in some reaction mechanism and for estimation of the antioxidative activity of different compounds.